 To start a fire with a lens, first collect some tinder -- lint from your socks, Spanish moss or anything that's lightweight and will ignite quickly.
 Hold your lens about 1 foot (30 centimeters) from the tinder, angle it until the sun begins concentrating on a small spot and wait for the tinder to start smoldering.
 Then, gently blow on the tinder to ignite it completely and start adding kindling until the fire is stable.

-To find out more about which items in your pocket or purse could help you in a survival situation, follow the links on the next page.
+To find out more about which items in your pocket or purse could help you in a survival situation, follow the links below.